-- NOTE: The plug-in does not let you rename individual tablespaces. - 3 To relocate the data, do the following: - To relocate all tablespaces to the same directory, select the Tablespaces node.
-From the Actions list, select Rename.
-In the Rename/Relocate dialog box, enter the new location in the Relocate box, and click Ok. - To relocate individual tablespaces, open the Tablespaces node, and select the applicable tablespace.
-From the Actions list, select Rename.
+- i NOTE: The plug-in does not let you rename individual tablespaces. - 3 To relocate the data, do the following: - To relocate all tablespaces to the same directory, click the Tablespaces node, and select Rename from the context menu.
+In the Rename/Relocate dialog box, enter the new location in the Relocate box, and click Ok. - To relocate individual tablespaces, open the Tablespaces node.
+Click the applicable tablespace, and select Rename from the context menu.
 In the Rename/Relocate dialog box, enter the new location in the Relocate box, and click Ok. - i IMPORTANT: When you relocate the individual tablespaces, also specify a path for the parent Tablespaces node.
 This directory is used to restore the individual tablespaces and Archived Log files for which you have not specified any relocation path.